deepnight/ldtk/JSON_DOC.md

 <a id="ldtk-ProjectJson" name="ldtk-ProjectJson"></a>
 ## LDtk Json root
+This is the root of any Project JSON file.
+It contains:

+- the project settings,
+- an array of levels
+- and a definition object (that can probably be safely ignored for most users).

 Value | Type | Description
 -- | -- | --
 `bgColor` | String<br/><small&nbsp;class="color">*Hex&nbsp;color&nbsp;"#rrggbb"*</small> | Project background color